Unified-Daughterboard/Unified-Daughterboard.github.io/info-vendor.md

 ### Production Cables

-For mass production, we highly recommend ordering a proper custom batch order, especially since it allows for customizing the cable to the exact needs of the board.
+For mass production, we highly recommend ordering a proper custom batch order (i.e. via [Alibaba listings](https://www.alibaba.com/product-detail/Customized-Molex-EZmate-to-Molex-EZmate_1600697379284.html) or similar), especially since it allows for customizing the cable to the exact needs of the board.
 The following manufacturing diagrams provided by Hiney may aid in the process.

 #### Typical Pico-EZmate cable, without heatshrink